Lenadeu/Time-series-anomaly-detection/README.md

 - **eval.py**: Evaluation script
 - **metadata.csv**: contains additional data for every time series (like the anomaly places).
 You should not use this information during this phase.
 - **example_submission**: an example to use with eval.py

+# Three different teqniques for anomaly detection challenge were considered: SARIMA,  Clustering  and LSTM  Autoencoder.